calvo-jp/sfui-exploration/README.md

   }
   ```

-  This way, the user have access to all component parts where they can do whatever they want to match thier reqs.
+  This way, the user can add direct styling to part of the component without having to go thru global theming which will affect everything.
+In some cases they can also remove what they don't need to match thier reqs.
 They could also abstract it (but they don't have to).
-  Also, with this approach they can add styles on the fly and it looks just like they are still using chakra.
-On maintainers side, this is so MUCH easier to maintain

-- Ensure new components can be themed globally (still in a `chakra-ish` way).
+- Ensure new components can be themed globally

-  New components will come with a default global theme which is of course based on HDS and can be overridden either on-the-fly or globally
+  New components will come with a default global theme which is of based on HDS and can be overridden either on-the-fly or globally

   eg. for a pagination component global theme would be something like this